mats the bark with geometric precision

 - Not Threatened

-The one that covers the bark in tiny tiles has stems that are creeping and branching, forming dense, leafy mats on the bark.
-The leaves are tiny, less than a millimetre long, and are arranged in two rows along the stem, overlapping like roof tiles.
-Each leaf is divided into two lobes: a large, rounded, dorsal lobe that lies flat against the bark and a smaller, inflated, ventral lobe (a water sac) that sticks out like a tiny balloon.
-The colour is dark green to reddish-brown, often with a metallic sheen.
-The leaves are so densely packed that the stem is completely hidden, creating a smooth, tiled surface that looks almost manufactured.
-It is the liverwort of the obsessive pattern, the one that covers the bark in tiny, repeating tiles.
+It is not random.
+Frullania rostrata covers the bark in tiny tiles.
+Its stems are creeping and branching.
+Forming dense, leafy mats on the bark.
+The leaves are tiny.
+Less than a millimetre long.
+Arranged in two rows along the stem.
+Overlapping like roof tiles.
+Each leaf is divided into two lobes.
+A large, rounded, dorsal lobe lies flat against the bark.
+A smaller, inflated, ventral lobe sticks out like a tiny balloon.
+The colour is dark green to reddish-brown.
+Often with a metallic sheen.
+The leaves are so densely packed that the stem is completely hidden.
+Creating a smooth, tiled surface.
+Looks almost manufactured.
+It is the liverwort of the obsessive pattern.
+The one that covers the bark in tiny, repeating tiles.

 What makes it special is the pattern.
 Frullania liverwort has one of the most intricate, obsessive patterns of any liverwort in New Zealand.
-The leaves are arranged in perfect, overlapping rows, each leaf a tiny tile in a living mosaic.
-The pattern is so regular, so precise, that it looks like it was designed by a machine.
-Under a hand lens, the pattern is mesmerising, each leaf perfectly positioned, each water sac precisely inflated.
-It is the liverwort of the obsessive detail, the one that covers the bark in a living quilt, the one that makes the tree trunk look like it has been paved with tiny green and brown tiles.
+The leaves are arranged in perfect, overlapping rows.
+Each leaf a tiny tile in a living mosaic.
+The pattern is so regular.
+So precise.
+It looks like it was designed by a machine.
+Under a hand lens, the pattern is mesmerising.
+Each leaf perfectly positioned.
+Each water sac precisely inflated.
+It is the liverwort of the obsessive detail.
+The one that covers the bark in a living quilt.
+The one that makes the tree trunk look like it has been paved with tiny green and brown tiles.

-The water sacs (ventral lobes) are the key to the plant's survival.
-They store water, allowing the liverwort to survive dry periods.
+The water sacs or ventral lobes are the key to survival.
+They store water.
+Allowing the liverwort to survive dry periods.
 When the air is damp, the sacs are plump and round.
-When it is dry, they shrink, conserving moisture.
-The sacs also give the mat its bumpy texture, a landscape of tiny hills and valleys.
+When it is dry, they shrink.
+Conserving moisture.
+The sacs also give the mat its bumpy texture.
+A landscape of tiny hills and valleys.

-Biologically, the frullania liverwort reproduces by spores, released from capsules on short stalks.
-It also reproduces asexually via gemmae, tiny buds that break off and grow into new plants.
+Biologically, it reproduces by spores released from capsules on short stalks.
+It also reproduces asexually via gemmae.
+Tiny buds that break off and grow into new plants.

 To find frullania liverwort is to look at the bark of an old tree.
-There it is, a dense, leafy mat of tiny, overlapping leaves, dark green to reddish-brown, covering the bark in obsessive, repeating patterns.
-You need a hand lens to see the individual leaves, the water sacs, the perfect geometry.
-It is the liverwort of the obsessive pattern, the one that covers the bark in tiny, repeating tiles, the one that proves that nature loves geometry as much as any mathematician.
+There it is.
+A dense, leafy mat of tiny, overlapping leaves.
+Dark green to reddish-brown.
+Covering the bark in obsessive, repeating patterns.
+You need a hand lens to see the individual leaves.
+The water sacs.
+The perfect geometry.
+It is the liverwort of the obsessive pattern.
+The one that covers the bark in tiny, repeating tiles.
+The one that proves nature loves geometry as much as any mathematician.
+It carries on.